KooroshRZ/CTF-Writeups/TMU2021/Crypto/SignedFlag/index.md

 # Solution
 It's all about digital signature DSA Algorithm\
 We have 10 steps and each step produce new domain parameters and keys\
-Each step produce 2 random messages and a random secret and shares the messages and their `s` signatures ans also `s,r` signature of the secret and asks for the secret
+Each step produce 2 random messages and a random secret and shares the messages and their `s` signatures and also `s,r` signature of the secret and asks for the secret

 because single `k` is used for message signing we can use `shared k` attack to recover `k` and then the `known k` attack to recover the private key after that we can compute the value of secret